 Franchise companies – like most others – had to make adjustments not just to their business priorities, but to the way they physically work as the COVID-19 pandemic swept the country and we entered a lockdown.
 Many employees found themselves suddenly forced to work from home whether or not they had the tools and support to do so.
 And employers needed them to be fully engaged and productive, more than ever, as business plans were scrapped and companies scrambled to figure out next steps.

-Although the country is beginning to reopen, the pandemic is not going away.
-As the realization sets in that we are in this for the long-haul, feelings of isolation, stress, and uncertainty are taking a long-term toll.
+Although the country is beginning to reopen and vaccines offer hope for a return to normalcy, the pandemic is not going away.
+After more than a year of coping with the virus, feelings of isolation, stress, and uncertainty have taken a long-term toll.
 Parents, especially working mothers, have been hit especially hard.
 An article published by HR Dive cited a study by the Mom Project that showed women reported a much more negative working experience than their male counterparts during the pandemic and were nearly twice as likely as men to report plans to leave their jobs within the next year.

 So what can franchise companies do to keep employees engaged while the workplace and workspace continue to evolve?
 Some companies, like Chipotle, have expanded benefits, such as unlimited PTO and parental leave, for corporate and store employees.
 Others are looking at innovative work-from-home perks.
 Beyond evaluating benefits offered, there are four things franchise organizations should be doing for their employees to increase engagement in the COVID-19 world.